 The Research to Revenue Workshop is designed to help faculty and students learn the practical aspects starting a biomedical/life science company.
 Over the course of this two-day workshop, experienced entrepreneurs will mentor attendees on how to evaluate the commercial potential of their technology, define the first steps in starting a company and assemble a startup roadmap for taking the next steps in launching the company.

-The workshop is open to faculty, staff, and students from UNC, NCSU, and Duke.
+The workshop is open to faculty, staff, and students from any triangle or regional university.
 It is intended for early-stage University technologies for which the application is unclear.
-Please submit information about the technology when registering.
+Please submit information about the technology when registering to John Sheridan (firstname.lastname@example.org).
 This information will help us customize content and help select appropriate coaches.
+If you will be discussin proprietary information please let us know and we will work with you and your home institution to prepare a confidentiality agreement.
 If you are not submitting information on a technology you may still attend the workshop.
 However, instead of meeting with a coach you attend the pitch presentations.

 Throughout the course of the workshop, we will inform you on the basics of taking a technology outside the university setting, help evaluate commercial potential, identify special considerations relating to faculty entrepreneurs, review the practical steps towards starting a company, discuss the types of communication involved in venture creation and with the help of experienced coaches, develop an action plan moving forward.
 Learn more

 Due to event expenses, this workshop is offered at a cost of $150 for faculty and $75 for students.
 Breakfast and lunch are included.
 Vegetarian options are available.
 However, if you have any food allergies or other dietary restrictions please let us know.

 If you have any questions please contact John Sheridan (email@example.com)